iOS-Breaker/neko-Jailbreak/README.md

   <h1> Neko Jailbreak </h1>
 </p>

-NekoJB is a semi-untethered jailbreak based on the kfd exploit, designed for arm64 devices (older than A12) running iOS 15 - iOS 18.5 RC.
+NekoJB is a semi-untethered jailbreak based on the kfd exploit, designed for arm64 devices (older than A12) running iOS 15 - iOS 18.5.
 It supports both online and PC-based methods, allowing users to jailbreak their iPhones and iPads conveniently.

 Also this jailbreak method is compatible with newly released iOS 18.4.1 jailbreak.<br><br>
 <p align="center">